 Wafa and her PhD advisor, Dr. Brent Clothier, had a goal to minimize groundwater use and maximize value by quantifying the irrigation needs of the UAE’s five most important desert-forestry species.
 They also wanted to determine the impact of treated sewage effluent on forest growth and health.
 They used METER Mini Disk Infiltrometers to examine how the drip irrigation system worked.
 Dr. Clothier says, “These soils have hydraulic conductivities of between 2 and 5 meters an hour.
 They are highly permeable desert sands.
 We can find out how wide the bulb (the wetted area underneath an irrigation dripper) is and how deep the water will travel by using an infiltrometer to look at the hydraulic properties of the soil.”
 Dr. Clothier has also developed software to predict water movement radially, with depth and with the time that the drippers are on.
 He comments, “We’ve now got a setup of two drippers per tree, and we will use that in the future for modeling how the trees are taking up water from the root zone.”

 The scientists used a heat pulse method to measure tree water-use by comparing sap flow with evaporative demand (ETo).
-They used Time Domain Reflectometry (TDR) to measure soil water content, and they have developed a “light stick” using light sensors to detect the shadow area of the trees to measure trees’ leaf area in order to predict the crop factor that will enable prediction of tree water-use from ETo.
+They used Time Domain Reflectometry (TDR) to measure soil moisture (water content), and they have developed a “light stick” using light sensors to detect the shadow area of the trees to measure trees’ leaf area in order to predict the crop factor that will enable prediction of tree water-use from ETo.

 Infiltrometers predict dripper behavior